qaware/majx/README.md

 The JARs are available via JCenter and Maven Central.

-If you are using Maven to build your project, add the following to the `pom.xml` file:
+If you are using Maven to build your project, add the following to the `pom.xml` file.
+Since majx is written in Kotlin, it requires the `kotlin-stdlib`.

 ```XML
 <!-- https://mvnrepository.com/artifact/de.qaware.majx/majx -->